8 Steps to Build a Successful Year-End Giving Campaign

-With 30% of all annual donations occurring in December, year-end fundraising is critically important for all nonprofits.
-Many things drive year-end giving—people want to help others during the holidays, to feel like they’re making a difference, and, of course, to take advantage of tax deductions.
-For whatever motivation, people are looking for causes to support at the end of the year.
+With 30% of all annual donations occurring in December, year-end giving is critically important for all nonprofits.
+There are many factors that drive donations at the end of the year including donors’ desire to help others during the holidays, feel like making a difference, and take advantage of charitable deductions.

-A strategic year-end giving campaign can help you take advantage of this natural surge in donations, reaching increased fundraising goals.
+A strategic year-end giving campaign can help you take advantage of this surge in donations and reach your annual fundraising goal.

-End of year giving may seem far away, and we know how busy you are, but the earlier you start planning, the more effective your campaign will be.
-Here are eight steps to take to build your best year-end giving campaign.
+The earlier you start planning, the more effective your campaign will be.
+Here are eight steps to help you get started with your year-end giving campaign.

 Goal setting is an important first step in building any fundraising campaign.
 Whether you want to increase your funds raised from last December by 5%, find 100 new supporters, or recruit 50 new recurring donors, your goals will guide your work.